antixenoinitiative/axiwiki/engineering.md

 To use these sites, you will need to go to the celestial body corresponding to the material you require and use your Detailed Surface Scanner (DSS) on it.
 When this is done, select Crystal Shards and look for dark blue areas.
 Fly down to the planet and look for shards on the surface.
 Land, and hop in your SRV.
 You should be able to find plenty of rare raw materials for all your engineering and synthesis needs.

-The [Elite Materials](https://sites.google.com/view/elite-materials/collection/raw-materials?authuser=0) website hosts a list of planetary co-ordinates for these locaitons where there are known, high-yield sites.  you can use a planetary navigation app such as [ED Discovery](https://edcodex.info/?m=tools&entry=10) or [E.D.I.S.O.N.](https://edcodex.info/?m=tools&entry=431) to accurately find them.
+The [Elite Materials](https://sites.google.com/view/elite-materials/collection/raw-materials?authuser=0) website hosts a list of planetary co-ordinates for these locations where there are known, high-yield sites.  you can use a planetary navigation app such as [ED Discovery](https://edcodex.info/?m=tools&entry=10) or [E.D.I.S.O.N.](https://edcodex.info/?m=tools&entry=431) to accurately find them.

 **Do not forget to bring a Detailed Surface Scanner and SRV**.